Brief: This is a detailed guide showing you how to install GNOME Shell Extensions manually or easily via a browser.

 Now that you know what are GNOME Shell Extensions, let’s see how to install them.
 There are three ways you can use GNOME Extensions:

 - Use a minimal set of extensions from Ubuntu (or your Linux distribution)

 - Find and install extensions in your web browser

 - Download and manually install extensions

-Before you learn how to use GNOME Shell Extensions, you should install GNOME Tweak Tool.
+Before you learn how to use GNOME Shell Extensions, you should install GNOME Tweak Tool in Ubuntu or whichever distribution you are using.
 You can find it in the Software Center.
 Alternatively, you can use this command:

 At times, you would also need to know the version of GNOME Shell you are using.
 This helps in determining whether an extension is compatible with your system or not.
 You can use the command below to find it:

 Method 1: Use gnome-shell-extensions package [easiest and safest way]

 Ubuntu (and several other Linux distributions such as Fedora) provide a package with a minimal set of GNOME extensions.
 You don’t have to worry about the compatibility here as it is tested by your Linux distribution.